telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/event-custom-background-color.md

 ---
 title: Use Custom Event Template with Specific Background Color
-page_title: Use Custom Event Template with Specific Background Color | Kendo UI Scheduler Widget
+page_title: Use Custom Event Template with Specific Background Color | Kendo UI Scheduler
 description: "Learn how to use a custom event template to render events with specific background color in a Kendo UI Scheduler widget."
 slug: howto_use_custom_event_templatewith_specific_background_color_scheduler
 ---